 The Best Crates for Escape Artist Dogs

-Dogs are pack animals that have a strong desire to be with their favorite companions: their pack members, alias, their family.
+Dogs are pack animals that have a strong desire to be with their favorite companions; their pack members and their family.
 Some dogs have a stronger pack drive than others.
-German Shepherds and Siberian Huskies are notorious for suffering from anxiety when left alone and are often prone to destroying crates and other barriers that keeps them away from their family.
+German Shepherds and Siberian Huskies are notorious for suffering from anxiety when left alone and are often prone to destroying crates and other barriers that keep them away from their family.

-Containing such dogs can be quite a problem; once out of the crate, most likely they will engage in all sorts of unwanted behaviors such as chewing on carpets, scratching doors, urinating or pooping around, pacing, panting and endless barking.
-These in most cases are symptoms of separation anxiety.
-The dog in these cases is not acting out of spite or ''to get back'' to the owner because he was left alone.
-Rather, these are signs of distress, or pure panic to put it merely, and the dog therefore, needs help.
+Containing such dogs can be quite a problem; once out of the crate, they will likely engage in all sorts of unwanted behaviors such as chewing on carpets, scratching doors, urinating or pooping around, pacing, panting, and endless barking.
+These are often symptoms of separation anxiety.
+The dogs in these cases is not acting out of spite or to get back at the owner because he was left alone.
+Rather, these are signs of distress, or pure panic to put it merely.
+The dog needs help.

-A dog suffering from separation anxiety, on the other hand, is basically suffering and not because of lack of exercise, but because it feel lonely and panics the moment the owner is gone.
+A dog suffering from separation anxiety, on the other hand, is basically suffering, not because of a lack of exercise, but because it feels lonely and panics the moment the owner is gone.
 It really helps to record your dog when you step out of your door so you can better asses what is really going on in your absence.
-Have a vet, dog trainer or dog behaviorist take a look at the recording if you are unsure.
+Have a vet, dog trainer, or dog behaviorist take a look at the recording if you are unsure.

 In both cases, however, escaping the crate is rewarding.
-In the first case, the bored dog feels relieved because it will have access to more fun things to do, in the case of the dog suffering from separation anxiety, he or she will feel closer to the owner because there are things left around that smell like the owner and he/she can scratch the door and engage in other behaviors that lead to hoping the owner will return.
+In the first case, the bored dog feels relieved because it will have access to more fun things to do.
+In the case of the dog suffering from separation anxiety, he or she will feel closer to the owner because there are things left around that smell like the owner and he/she can scratch the door and engage in other behaviors that leads to hoping that the owner will return.

 If your dog is escaping the crate and is not suffering from separation anxiety, your best bet is to find a crate that will withstand those teeth and nails, and of course, strategic mind.
 I like to think of escape artist dogs as extremely intelligent dogs that have quite a creative mind.
-Indeed, breaking out of a crate is almost as solving a puzzle in their eyes, and once the free, they must sense a purely exhilarating feeling of accomplishment.
-This explains why they do it again and again, and again...
+Indeed, breaking out of a crate is almost like solving a puzzle in their eyes.
+Once they're free, they must sense a purely exhilarating feeling of accomplishment.
+This explains why they do it again and again and again...

 The Strongest Crates for Escape Artist Dogs

-If your dog has chewed through fabric, wire and plastic crates, you may feel at your wits end.
-You may visit your pet store only to find the same types of crates over and over, and may therefore, start wondering what your next step is.
+If your dog has chewed through fabric, wire, and plastic crates, you may feel at your wits end.
+You may visit your pet store only to find the same types of crates over and over.
+You may start wondering what your next step is.
 Truth is, there is actually a much stronger crate that has been reported to stop dogs from escaping.
-Such crate however is often not readily found in pet stores, but it can often been found online.
-What is the name of such famous crate?
-It is called an ''aluminum crate.''
+Such a crate, however, is often not readily found in pet stores, but it can be found online.
+What is the name of such a famous crate?
+It is called an aluminum crate.

 Aluminum crates are designed in such away to make escaping unlikely, if not impossible.
-Often referred to as ''aluminum box'' these crates often have great reviews from owners of Houdini dogs.
-Zinger, manufactures the Deluxe 4000 crate made for large dogs made of aircraft grade aluminum which is lightweight, yet sturdy.
+Often referred to as an aluminum box, these crates often have great reviews from owners of Houdini dogs.
+Zinger manufactures the Deluxe 4000 crate made for large dogs made of aircraft grade aluminum which is lightweight, yet sturdy.
 The manufacturer claims they are perfect for dogs who tend to destroy and escape from plastic or wire crates.
 Most of these crates are also great for travel and some meet and exceed airline requirements.
-While they significantly cost more than an average plastic or wire crate, these crates provide peace of mind, since dogs are unable to escape.
-Also these crates are claimed to last a lifetime!
-Truth is, your dog endangers itself every time he attempts to escape from the crate; and once out, very likely more trouble awaits him, you therefore want to keep your dog safe, secure and comfy with an aluminum crate.
+While they significantly cost more than an average plastic or wire crate, these crates provide peace of mind since dogs are unable to escape.
+These crates are claimed to last a lifetime!
+Truth is, your dog endangers itself every time he attempts to escape from the crate, and once out, it's very likely that more trouble awaits him.
+Therefore, you'll want to keep your dog safe, secure, and comfy with an aluminum crate.